sage-code/eve/manual/structure.md

 ## global variables
 global
   ** variable declaration

+## member declarations
+function: name(params) => (expression)

-class: name
+class: name(params) <: superclass
   ** class_definition
 return;

-method: name(params)
+method: name(params) => (result_list)
   ** method_definition
 return;

-function: name(params) => type
-  ** function_definition
-return.
 ## footer comment
 ```

 ## Declaration order
-Order of regions is important.
+Order of regions is important but it can be interleced with other declarations.
 You can not use members before they are defined.
-Directives are usually on top follow by system declarations then import and then type declarations and globals.
-Last we declare in random order several other members: {functions, methods, classes}
+Directives are usually on top follow by system declarations then import and then global variable declarations.
+Last we declare in random order several: {functions, methods, classes}.

 ## System variables
-System variable start with prefix "$" and are global variables.
+System variable start with prefix "$".
 System variables are defined in EVE core library.
-Programmers can use system variables to find Scripts.
+Programmers can use system variables.
 Before define and import keyword there is a region where user can define new system variables.
+System declaration region use zero zpace indentation.

 ## Import region
-Is used to include one or several scripts separated by comma.
+Is used to include one or several scripts one on each line.
 Import region contains also _"from"_ clause.
-This is used to indicate what members we will use without the qualifier.
-If we do not specify than script members can be accessed only by dot notation: qualifier.member;
+This is used to indicate what members we will use without dot qualifier.
+If we do not specify than script members can be accessed only with qualifier;

 **syntax**
 ```